AeshEmi1/searxng-secure/_sources/dev/reST.rst.txt

 .. sidebar:: KISS_ and readability_

-   Instead of defining more and more roles, we at SearXNG encourage our contributors to follow principles like KISS_ and readability_.
+   Instead of defining more and more roles, we at SearXNG-SE encourage our contributors to follow principles like KISS_ and readability_.

-We at SearXNG are using reStructuredText (aka reST_) markup for all kind of documentation.
+We at SearXNG-SE are using reStructuredText (aka reST_) markup for all kind of documentation.
 With the builders from the Sphinx_ project a HTML output is generated and deployed at docs.searxng.org_.
 For build prerequisites read :ref:`docs build`.